Python-SIP/sip/docs/annotations.rst

 .. class-annotation:: Deprecated

-    This string annotation is used to specify that the class is deprecated.
+    This optional string annotation is used to specify that the class is deprecated.
+Any string is appended to the deprecation warning and is usually used to suggest an appropriate alternative.
-    Deprecation message is optionnal and would be reported when a deprecation warning is issued.
 It is the equivalent of annotating all the class's constructors, function and methods as being deprecated.

 .. class-annotation:: FileExtension